 As luck would have it, I found some plans AFTER we built ours…oh well.
 Here’s the link in case you want to build your own.
 It’s pretty similar to the one we built (ours is a bit taller with chunkier legs).

-I’d say we’re pretty happy with our free bed…at least we know Wiley gives his approval!
+I’d say we’re pretty happy with our rustic queen bed frame and headboard on a budget…at least we know Wiley gives his approval!

 Find the web story for how to build a modern farmhouse headboard here!